Barmada-Lab/synapse/deployment.md

 Before deployment, we must configure the required volumes (see [docker-compose.yml](./docker-compose.yml) for volumes marked external: true.)

-First, ensure that your volumes are all mounted via fstab.
+First, ensure that the volumes are all mounted via fstab.

 Then, to create a local bind-mount-backed volume:
 ```bash